seleznevae/smart_enum/README.md

 //Elements in smart enum: 4
 ```

-It is possible to get information about number of elements declared in smart enum:
+It is possible to check if smart enum value is valid:
 ```c++
 Animal invalid;
 *(reinterpret_cast<int*>(&invalid)) = 6666;